albetnov/100-days-of-code/log.md

 **Thoughts:** Labels is intresting.
 This is my first time encounter someting like labels in loops.
 Need to practice more about labels.
 Cause, i still have a limited vision of the usage of label.

+### Day 2: Febuary 24, 2022

+**Today's Progress**: Learned about function: callbacks, expression vs declaration, arrow function.

+**Thoughts:** Function expression is an awesome feature.
+Need to find a suitable use case for that later.